Electronic states of a disordered 2D quasiperiodic tiling: from critical states to Anderson localization: The model and its density of states

 The DOS of the pure quasiperiodic tiling has a characteristic spiky shape (see Fig.~\ref{fig:dos} for $W=0$).
-The spiky local maxima and minima of the DOS are consequences of the symmetries of the Hamiltonian Eq.~\eqref{eq:hamiltonian}, due to the properties of the underlying structure such as scale invariance and repetitivity of environments.\footnote{The repetitivity property says that local configurations are guaranteed to repeat throughout the tiling with a maximal and a minimal allowed spacing, and generalizes the notion of strict translational invariance present in periodic crystals.} Among the sharp minima or ``pseudogaps'', the most prominent is located near $E\approx\pm 1.9$, corresponding to band filling $\lambda^{-2}$ and $1-\lambda^{-2}$.
+The spiky local maxima and minima of the DOS are consequences of the symmetries of the Hamiltonian Eq.~\eqref{eq:hamiltonian}, due to the properties of the underlying structure such as scale invariance and repetitivity of environments.\footnote{The repetitivity property says that local configurations are guaranteed to repeat throughout the tiling with a maximal and a minimal allowed spacing, and generalizes the notion of strict translational invariance present in periodic crystals.} Among the sharp minima or ``pseudogaps'', the most prominent pair is located near $E\approx\pm 1.95$.
+The pseudogaps are expected to be located at special values of the integrated density of states (IDOS) given by a gap labeling scheme \cite{kelput}, with the main gaps corresponding to IDOS values that approach the values $\lambda^{-2}$ and its symmetric $1-\lambda^{-2}$ as the system size increases.

-Another characteristic of the pure model is a delta-function peak of the DOS exactly at $E=0$ due to localized states -- or, as they are referred to in the literature, ``confined'' states.
+In the pure model, additionally, one finds a delta-function peak of the DOS exactly at $E=0$, corresponding to a macroscopic number of``confined'' states.
 Similar $E=0$ states can be found for other bipartite tilings including the well-known Penrose tiling ~\cite{kohmotosutherland,arai}.
-In the AB tiling, the smallest and most frequently occurring $E=0$ state is a small ring, with non-zero amplitudes on the 8 nearest neighbors of sites with a coordination number 8.
-The corresponding degeneracy is equal to the number of such sites, which approaches $\lambda^{-4}N$ as $N\rightarrow \infty$.
-Other states can be similarly enumerated.
+In the AB tiling, the smallest such $E=0$ state is a small ring, with non-zero amplitudes on the 8 nearest neighbors of sites with a coordination number 8.
+The degeneracy of this type of confined state is given by $N\lambda^{-4}$ as $N\rightarrow \infty$.
+Other confined states can be similarly enumerated.
 The spatial features of the set of confined states (which can overlap) and their degeneracies are discussed in ~\cite{koga17,oktel,kamenev}.
 The support of these confined states is a finite fraction of sites of the tiling.
 They are unstable with respect to most forms of disorder.

 Adding disorder -- by varying the parameters in~\eqref{eq:hamiltonian}, for example, or by modifying the geometry by random phason flips -- breaks the symmetries of $H$, and singularities of the DOS are progressively smoothed out.
 Roughly speaking, disorder broadens the Bragg peaks of the structure, thus reducing quantum interference due to backscattering.